 Tyrosinemia is a hereditary inborn error of metabolism that causes liver disease in infancy.
 Affected persons commonly develop cirrhosis of the liver and will eventually require a liver transplant to survive.

-Astoria-Pacific’s SPOTCHECK Tyrosine test is used as an aid in screening for hypertyrosinemia due to decreased levels of p-hydroxyphenylpyruvate oxidase (p-HPPA oxidase) activity in newborns.
-This is most frequently seen as a transient low enzyme activity due to late maturation of the enzyme in newborns resulting in the temporary elevation of both tyrosine and phenylalanine in the blood.
+Astoria-Pacific’s SPOTCHECK Tyrosine test* was used as an aid in screening for hypertyrosinemia due to decreased levels of p-hydroxyphenylpyruvate oxidase (p-HPPA oxidase) activity in newborns for many years until it was moved over to Tandem MS/MS. This test was most frequently seen as a transient low enzyme activity due to late maturation of the enzyme in newborns resulting in the temporary elevation of both tyrosine and phenylalanine in the blood.